sanotto/atk-howto/working_with_views.md

 # Working with views
 ATK uses smarty to render it's templates.
 Right out of the box, ATK does not have any mechanism to let you render customized views.
-The templates used to render the application are usually stored in **vendor/sintattica/atk/src/Resources/templates**, a folder that should be read only as it is updated by composer.
+The templates used to render the application are usually stored in **vendor/sintattica/atk/src/Resources/templates** , a folder that should be read only as it is updated by composer.
-So, what if you need to render something out of the ordianry CRUD user interface that ATK provides?
+So, what if you need to render something out of the ordinary CRUD user interface that ATK provides?
 It can be done.

 ## Adding a "renderView" method.